ku-sldg/plih/_simple/2-Adding-Booleans.md

 The `If` construct differs in that not all arguments are evaluated before the `If`.
-The condition is evaluated and the Haskell `if` expression (TODO: is?) used to evaluate the appropriate `then` or `else` expression.
+The condition is evaluated and the Haskell `if` expression is used to evaluate the appropriate `then` or `else` expression.
 Note that in both `ABE` and Haskell `if` is an expression that returns a value when calculated.
 This is in contrast to languages like C or Java where `if` is a command that sequences execution.
 We'll revisit this concept later.

 {% highlight haskell %}
 eval (Boolean b) = (Boolean b)